 Options are financial derivatives of an underlying stock.
-In other words, they are contracts to buy or sell a specific amount of a stock.
+In other words, they are contracts to buy or sell a specific amount of a company’s stock.
 An option is also executed or expires worthless when it reaches its expiration date.

-An option contract gives you the ability to control 100 shares (or more) of a stock for just a fraction of the cost it takes to purchase the stock itself.
+An option contract gives you the ability to control 100 shares (or more) of stock for just a fraction of the cost it takes to purchase the stock itself.
 This leverage can boost your returns significantly.
 Or conversely, you can use options defensively and reduce your risk exposure in the markets by lowering your break-even price on a stock you own.

 Before we jump into how to trade options, let’s go over some basic terminology.